 Age 4-18 - If your child is a new patient between these ages, they will see the dental hygienist and the dentist for their initial visit and typically will have their teeth cleaned at this appointment.
 In this age group we recommend your child be seen twice a year for preventative health appointments.
 We also recommend an investment in preventative care with our sealant program.

-Glen Valley Dentistry accepts most types of dental insurance.
+Glen Valley Dentistry is able to bill most types of dental insurance.
+We are in network for Dental Dental at the Premier level.
 Because coverage details vary we would encourage you to call our office at 616-891-8931 so that we can speak to you about your dental insurance and if we are able to bill your particular plan.
+Your insurance company will encourage you to visit an office that is in network.
+We will encourage you to find a dental home that takes great care of you regardless of your insurance plan.

 Dental insurance often helps patients pay for needed care, but dental insurance is not a requirement for being a patient in our office.
 We are happy to have patients who do not have dental insurance for themselves or their family members.
 Please call the office at 616-891-8931 and we can speak to you about how easy it is to be a patient at Glen Valley Dentistry regardless of your insurance coverage.